Ulisessg/scalable-react/README.md

 ## Scripts 🧰

-**You have 2 scripts, one for development and other for production:**
+**You have 3 scripts, one for initial configuration one for production and other for development:**

+**Init**

+Execute

+    scalable-react init

 **Develop** 🤖